-Use Case 1 - Mobile Carrier, Backhaul for Outdoor LTE Pico-cell Deployment, POP at existing macro-sites.
+Deployment Scenario 1 - Mobile Carrier, Backhaul for Outdoor Small Cell Deployment.

 Short Description

-As part of an LTE heterogeneous network.
-Providing backhaul for a layer of cells deployed outdoors on street poles such as lamp posts or utility poles, advertising billboard, or on building in non-traditional locations.
+As part of a heterogeneous network supporting LTE and other RANs.
+Providing backhaul for a layer of cells deployed outdoors on street poles such as lamp posts or utility poles, advertising billboard, or on building in non-traditional cell-site locations.
 The small cell layer is deployed to increase overall capacity of the network by providing data offload from the macro-cell in areas of high usage.

-Network connectivity is made via existing macro-cells, where the wireless backhaul feeder is located on a high site along with macro LTE eNBs.
-Small cell locations are generally non-LOS from the macro-sites, which inherently increases the capacity gains in the LTE access network.
+The wireless backhaul basestation is located on a high site and connected to a co-located POP..
+Small cell locations are generally non-LOS from the backhaul basestation site.

-The network is owned and operated by the Mobile Carrier.
-The mobile carrier is responsible for the installation, commissioning and ongoing maintenance of the small cell backhaul transport network.

-The small cell transport network is an extension of the Macro RAN transport network and should be managed and configured in a compatible way.
+(Could be replaced by description of possible operational scenarios including independent backhaul provider and shared backhaul as well as mobile carrier owned/operated backhaul).